Prospective Freshman Checklist

-Apply for admission to the University of Utah by Nov.
-1 to be considered for merit and diversity scholarships.
-If you are a diversity candidate, please complete all sections of the application.if you are planning on applying for federal aid and need based scholarships, please include your social security number on the admissions application.
-If your social security number is not provided, it will delay financial aid awarding.
+Apply for admission to the University of Utah by Dec.
+1 for merit scholarship consideration.
+If you are planning on applying for federal aid and need based scholarships, please include your social security number on the admissions application.
+If your social security number is not provided, it may delay financial aid awarding.

 Apply for private scholarships.
 Ask your high school guidance counselor, visit our outside scholarship resources page, or look around in your local community for scholarship opportunities.
 Private scholarship deadlines and procedures vary, so read the instructions carefully.
 Be wary of scholarship and financial aid scams.

-Register for a FSA IDfsaid.ed.gov.
+Register for a FSA ID at studentaid.gov.
 The FSA ID is your digital signature and login information for the Free Application for Federal Student Aid (FAFSA).

 Complete the FAFSA at fafsa.gov if you are interested in need based scholarships, grants, loans, and work-study.
 The FAFSA is available on Oct.
 1 of every year.